How to vote

 Voters rank their preferences on the ballot between the candidates and RON (see below).
 They can rank as many or as few candidates as they like.

 To get elected, a candidate needs a set amount of votes, known as the quota.
-The people counting the votes work out the quota based on the number of vacancies and the number of votes cast.
+The system counting the votes works out the quota based on the number of vacancies and the number of votes cast.

 Each voter has one vote.
 Once the counting has finished, any candidate who has more first preference votes than the quota is elected.
 But, rather than ignore extra or surplus votes a candidate received after the amount they need to win, these votes move to each voter’s second preference candidate.